lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

     successor x = x + 1

-You can think of this function as "an expression `x + 1` waiting for a value to plugged into `x` in order to compute a result".
+You can think of this function as "an expression `x + 1` waiting for a value to plugged into `x` in order to compute the result".

 The problem that the function solves is "compute the successor of a number".
 It's not "compute the successor of 9", "compute the successor of 42 as long as today isn't